Dina Asher-Smith collects MBE from ‘funny and really charming’ King

 “As with all of the recipients here today, it is about the power of hard work and it is nice to be celebrated for your great work.”

-Asher-Smith, who is originally from Orpington, Kent, said: “It means a lot to be recognised by your country in this way.
+Asher-Smith, who is originally from Orpington, Kent, added: “It means a lot to be recognised by your country in this way.

 “It is a great setting, a stunning castle and the King is really funny and really charming, so it has been a great day.